$\infty$-Dold-Kan correspondence via representation theory: Homotopical epimorphisms

 Thanks to (Der$2$), it suffices to check that the map

-is an isomorphism for every object $i\in \tilde{B}$.
+is an isomorphism for every object $i\in B$.
 By Lemma \ref{lem:detect-Kan-to-colim} we equivalently show that the map

-is an isomorphism for every $i\in \tilde{B}$.
-Due to the shape of $B_{a\sim c}$ the interesting case we should look at is when $i=d$.
-Indeed, the slice category $v/v(d)$ looks as $\tilde{B}$ and it is straightforward to see that the colimit of such a category is not, in general, isomorphic to the evaluation in $d$.
-Consequently, $v$ is not an homotopical epimorphism and it shows then a case where, even if there is an isomorphism in the coherent diagram, it is not possible to lift it to the incoherent one.
+is an isomorphism for every $i\in B$.
+Due to the shape of $B_{a\sim c}$, the only interesting case is when $i=d$.
+Indeed, the slice category $v/v(d)$ looks as $B$ and there is a counterexample for the derivator of any field $k$

+where the colimit of such a category is not, in general, isomorphic to the evaluation in $d$.
+Indeed, the colimit of \eqref{eq:counterexample} is $\Sigma k$, the suspension of $k$.
+Consequently, $v$ is not an homotopical epimorphism and it shows then a case where the localization at a morphism is not an homotopical epimorphism. \end{warning}